A plan is essential for navigating any path. Your financial plan is vital to helping keep you on track to achieve a lifetime of financial success.

 A will is a good place to start.
 Your will ensures that your assets, such as your possessions, home, other property, savings, and investments, are passed on according to your wishes after your death.
 If you die without a will — called dying intestate — your assets and possessions will be distributed according to your state's law.
 Chances are, your state will not share your intentions for dividing up your assets.

 Your estate plan should also include a living will, which addresses the health care measures you would or wouldn't like taken if you're ever unable to make such decisions for yourself.

 Most parents would love to pay for their children's college education, but some may not think they could ever save enough to cover the ever-increasing cost of higher education.
-Thankfully, the federal and state governments have made funding your child's education easier with education funding options, such as the Coverdell Education Savings Account, education savings plans, or custodial accounts under the Uniform Gift to Minors Act (UGMA) or the Uniform Transfer to Minors Act (UTMA).
+Thankfully, the federal and state governments have options for funding your child's education, such as the Coverdell Education Savings Account, education savings plans, or custodial accounts under the Uniform Gift to Minors Act (UGMA) or the Uniform Transfer to Minors Act (UTMA).

-If you consciously make college tuition planning part of your financial plan, along with budgeting, estate planning, and investing, you'll stay on the right path toward achieving a lifetime of financial success.
+If you consciously make college tuition planning part of your financial plan, along with budgeting, estate planning, and saving, you'll stay on the right path toward achieving a lifetime of financial success.

 Securities are not FDIC insured, are not bank guaranteed and are subject to investment risk, including possible loss of principal.

 Securities distributed by State Farm VP Management Corp.